ScotterC/pinecone/README.md

 - run tests with `rspec`
 - `mv .env.copy .env` and add Pinecone API Key if developing a new endpoint or modifying existing ones
   - to disable VCR and hit real endpoints, `NO_VCR=true rspec`
+- To setup cloud indexes when writing new tests `ruby spec/support/setup.rb start` and `stop` to delete them

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).